-I believe that every student can look at the world of policy, leadership, and education through a different lens if engaged in collaborative modes of teaching and learning.
-To create an environment in which students can learn, I ground my teaching philosophy in four key principles.
+I believe that every student can approach the fields of policy, leadership, and education with fresh perspectives when engaged in collaborative and meaningful learning environments.
+To create these spaces, I ground my teaching philosophy in four guiding principles:

 Student Comments